Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 The four events that cover 95% of ecommerce flows

 GA4 Enhanced Ecommerce ships 17 recommended events.
 Most stores use four of them.
-Matomo’s API was designed around the same four:
+Matomo’s Tracking JavaScript Client was designed around the same four:

 |---|---|---|---|